Monday, March 20, 2006

 Given that the Medicare Modernization Act has been a bonanza for private insurers, less interested observers of research methodology might note that surveying just those who did manage to join, when a small minority of those who were eligible to sign up voluntarily have done so, smacks just a little of subject selection.
 The survey drew scoffing from advocacy groups, who called the results distorted and biased.
 "The HMO industry and its Washington lobbyists may be the least trusted sources of honest data in the country" said Medicare Rights Center president Robert Hayes.

-article from The Washington Post
+See this article from The Washington Post

 Friday, March 10, 2006